 Writers, artists, musicians, philosophers, nouveaux riches and skinheads, anarchists, revolutionaries or part of the status quo – Troitsky treats all with equal measure as having helped shape the Russia of today.

-The book is richly illustrated with archival footage, art works, and images taken from the author’s personal collection.
+Richly illustrated with archival footage, art works, and images taken from the author’s personal collection.
 Textually and visually, it reflects on the development and relevance of conceits such as freedom or the social role of creative expression throughout the periods captured by Troitsky’s narrative, and looks at them through a historical perspective.

 Published by HOME in partnership with The New Social.